FunkinCrew/Funkin/README.md

 - [DJ Popsicle](https://gamebanana.com/members/1780306) - Co-Owner/Coding
 - [Matheus L/Mlops](https://gamebanana.com/members/1767306) and [AndreDoodles](https://gamebanana.com/members/1764840) - Artist for the Poison Icons

-This game was made with love to Newgrounds and it's community.
-Extra love to Tom Fulp.

 ## Build instructions

 THESE INSTRUCTIONS ARE FOR COMPILING THE GAME'S SOURCE CODE!!!